-When a connection problem occurs, an operation is retried if it is certain that it has not run on the member yet or if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.
+- it is certain that it has not run on the member yet, or - if it is idempotent such as a read-only operation, i.e., retrying does not have a side effect.

 If it is not certain whether the operation has run on the member, then the non-idempotent operations are not retried.
-However, as explained in the first paragraph of this section, you can force all client operations to be retried (redoOperation) when there is a connection failure between the client and member.
+However, as explained in the first paragraph of this section, you can force all client operations to be retried (redoOperation) when there is a failure between the client and member.
 But in this case, you should know that some operations may run multiple times causing conflicts.
-For example, assume that your client sent a queue.offer operation to the member, and then the connection is lost.
-Since there will be no respond for this operation, you will not now whether it has run on the member or not.
-If you enabled redoOperation, it means this operation may run again, which may cause two sane objects in the queue.
+For example, assume that your client sent a queue.offer operation to the member and then the connection is lost.
+Since there will be no respond for this operation, you will not know whether it has run on the member or not.
+If you enabled redoOperation, that queue.offer operation may rerun and this will cause the same objects to be offered twice in the member's queue.